Back to Events

 Who Should I Include?

-As you build your Transformation Team, please be sure to include:
+As you build your Transformation Team, please be sure to include these points of view:

 • Customer Champion - someone with direct knowledge and experience with a target EMPLOYER segment